pvaladares/42cursus-01-Born2BeRoot/README.md

 # 3 - Mandatory part

 ## 3.1 - `apt` and `sudo`
-* First procedure would be login as root [`su --login`](https://man7.org/linux/man-pages/man1/su.1.html) and upgdate & upgrade the default package manager APT *(Advanced Packaging Tool)* `apt update && apt upgrade`.
+* First procedure would be to login as root [`su --login`](https://man7.org/linux/man-pages/man1/su.1.html) and upgdate & upgrade the default package manager APT *(Advanced Packaging Tool)* `apt update && apt upgrade`.
 For more information install man `apt install man` and read the docs `man apt`
 > You have to install and configure sudo following strict rules
 * The second step is to install sudo since there are several requirements with permissions of users/groups, etc. that need to be modified/set: `apt install sudo`